scalabli/quo/docs/advanced.rst

 Managing Resources
 ------------------

-It can be useful to open a resource in a group, to be made available to subcommands.
+It can be useful to open a resource in a tether, to be made available to subcommands.
 Many types of resources need to be closed or otherwise cleaned up after use.
 The standard way to do this in Python is by using a context manager with the ``with`` statement.